Wasapl/Fuel-VirtualBox-VBscripts/README.md

  1.  install latest version of *VirtualBox* for windows and install VirtualBox *Extension Pack*
  2.  download the FuelWeb official release (.iso) and place it under 'iso' directory
  3.  edit `./config.vbs`
- 4.  run `cscript ./launch.vbs`. it will spin up master node and slave nodes.
+ 4.  run `cscript ./launch.vbs`.
+It will automatically pick up the iso, and will spin up master node and slave nodes.

 If there are any errors, the script will report them and abort.